vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 The app ouputs an interactive image.
 Clicking on the image causes the bounding boxes to appear and disappear.
 This feature plus image zoom makes it easier for a person to review the output image.
 This a flask app running on the desktop.
 Internally the app is powered by a Faster-RCNN model that was trained on data from four chest x-ray detection datasets.
 These included:
-- The TBX11K Simplified Tuberculosis dataset
+- The TBX11K Tuberculosis dataset
 - The Kaggle RSNA Pneumonia Detection Challenge
 - The Kaggle VinBigData Chest X-ray Abnormalities Detection competition
 - The Kaggle SIIM-FISABIO-RSNA COVID-19 Detection competition